The California Wine Club

 The California Wine Club is a wine club co-founded in 1990 by Bruce and Pam Boring in Ventura, California and is considered one of the largest mail-order wine businesses in the United States.
+The company is now owned by Gold Medal Wine Group.
 The club offers hand-selected wines on a monthly basis from boutique and small, family-owned wineries in California, Oregon and Washington State, and other countries such as France, Italy, and Austria.

 Cork recycling program

 The California Wine Club partnered with ReCork, a natural wine cork recycling program, in July 2011 to conduct a nationwide cork drive.

 Uncorked, The California Wine Club newsletter

 Shipments from The California Wine Club include their newsletter, Uncorked.
 Uncorked is a full magazine featuring glossy pictures and articles.
 It also includes tasting notes for featured wines, interviews, recipes, and more.